pijusch/lisp_interpreter/README.md

 PART2:

-The code structure is same as before
+The code structure is same as before:
+Main.py- Runs the Input/Output and Evaluator
+Lisp.py- The class that contains Input, Output, Eval, DList, AList and Symbol List.
+SExp.py- Class for s-expressions

+The Lisp Class contains utility functions for input/output and eval.

 Running the Code:

 1.	execute- python Main.py
 2.	copy and paste the test cases like show below:

-	(DEFUN MINUS2 (A B) (MINUS A B))
+	(DEFUN (MINUS2 (A B)) (MINUS A B))
 	$
 	> MINUS2

         (DEFUN (NOTSOSILLY (A B))
             (COND
                ((EQ A 0) (PLUS B 1))